How To Compare Colloidal Silver Products

-CSL produces a Comparison Table that shows an example of how to evaluate various products by comparing the properties associated with particle surface area.
-Data from the product reports is compiled into a table so the reader can compare products based on costs and particle surface area.
-Surface area is expressed in square centimeters (cm 2) per milliliter (mL) of colloidal solution, and is written as (cm 2/mL).
+CSL produces a Comparison Table that shows how to evaluate various products by comparing the properties associated with the particle surface area.
+Data from the product reports are compiled into a table so the reader can compare products based on costs and particle surface area.
+The surface area is expressed in square centimeters (cm 2) per milliliter (mL) of a colloidal solution and is written as (cm 2/mL).

 See the Commercial Product Reports section of this site for detailed reports on colloidal products that CSL has analyzed.

 - The Truth About TEM Images of Ionic Silver Solutions